 CHANGE COMES SLOWLY BUT SURELY:

 Transformation into the modern era came about incrementally.
 In 1946, Eddie Kotal became the league's first full time scout when he was hired by Los Angeles Rams' head coach Dan Reeves.
 In 1949, George Taliaferro became the first African American selected in the NFL draft though he decided to play in the upstart AAFC league.
 Wally Triplett was selected 19th that year and would become the first African American to be drafted and make an NFL team.
 The significance of the draft would be enhanced with the arrival of the AFL in 1960, and the two leagues competed for top players.
+Many sites have been known to give Triple Crown coverage, but Horse Betting Action brings you the true triple crown information.

 THE NFL MOCK DRAFT BECOMES BIG BUSINESS: